milahu/collapseos/README.md

 internet) on a machine of her design, built from scavenged parts with low-tech tools.

+## Git repository no longer updated

+In the wake of my rejection of modern software and complexity, I've stopped using git to manage versioning in Collapse OS because I consider RCS to be sufficient.
+The commit adding this message is therefore the last I'm adding.

+Further improvements of Collapse OS are available on [Collapse OS' website][web] as tarballs of the project including RCS metadata.
+Those tarballs are updated regularly.

 ## Getting started

 Documentation is in text files in `doc/`.
 Begin with `intro.txt`.